-I am a printmaker and have always enjoyed the physical processes of the medium; the experimentation and getting my hands dirty.
+As an artist, my preferred mode of expression is printmaking.
+I have always enjoyed the physical processes of the medium; the experimentation and getting my hands dirty.
 The majority of my work is focused on less toxic photopolymer techniques and over the years I have continually honed my skills by taking various classes and participating in professional development workshops.
 I have been fortunate to work with master printmakers such as Keith Howard, Dale Bradley and Michael Mazur and have shared my experiences and expertise with others through workshops and classes.
 My work has been exhibited in numerous regional & national exhibitions and my award winning prints can be found in public and private collections.

 I have served on the boards of various art organizations including the Mystic Art Association and The Norwich Arts Council Co-Op Gallery.
-I’m a member of The Printmakers Network of Southern New England, The Friends of Slater Museum, and The Boston Printmakers.
+I’m a member of The Printmakers Network of Southern New England, The Friends of Slater Museum, The Connecticut Academy of Fine Arts, and The Boston Printmakers.
 Upon my retirement from teaching, I now concentrate my energies on my own art and work out of my home-based studio.